SAP-archive/cloud-platform-iot-starterkit/src/apps/ui5/consumption/README.md

 [main.view.js](src/webapp/view/main.view.js) line #120.
 A value should match the next pattern ``` {odata>C_<MESSAGE_TYPE_FIELD_NAME>} ```.

-Per default, the chart shows the last 100 values.
+By default, the chart shows the last 100 values.
 If you want to change this number, or want to load all available values, open
 [main.controller.js](src/webapp/controller/main.controller.js) and go to line #132:
 ```javascript
 	this.oDataset.bindAggregation("data", {